There's More Than One of Everything: Reviews

 Though some critics appreciated how Fringe chose to end the finale with a shot of the World Trade Center, others disliked it.
 Jeff Pinkner defended their decision by explaining they chose it because the building is "obviously very iconic" and it best displayed that in the parallel universe, "things are both better and in some ways worse.
 It's just different choices, the road not taken".
 Leonard Nimoy also defended the writers, commenting that when he received the script, he thought it "was very interesting and really kind of daring contemporary television to pull in that story...
 You know, it's not easy to use that kind of stuff without seeming somehow exploitive.
 But I thought they did it very, very well".
 Many critics expressed that because of the episode, they couldn't wait for the following season to begin.
-IGN's Ramsey Isler rated the episode 9.2/10, while website blogger io9 listed "There's More Than One of Everything" as one of the "crucial" episodes new viewers must watch to get into the show.
+IGNs Ramsey Isler rated the episode 9.2/10, while website blogger io9 listed "There's More Than One of Everything" as one of the "crucial" episodes new viewers must watch to get into the show.

 The Futon Critic listed it the 16th best television episode of 2009, explaining "J. J. Abrams and company know all about big reveals... but this one, in which William Bell reveals himself as living in a parallel universe where the Twin Towers weren't lost, was one of their most indelible".
 In a comparison of "There's More Than One of Everything" and The X-Files episode "4-D", UGO Networks columnist Alex Zalben wrote that the Fringe episode won "by a landslide.
 This episode kicked the show into high gear, while '4-D' was The X-Files winding down."
 Jeff Jensen of Entertainment Weekly named "There's More Than One of Everything" the seventh best episode of the series, calling it "the episode that changed everything...
 With that, the most hyped show of the 2008–2009 TV season produced a moment that finally earned it buzz."
 Den of Geek ranked the episode as the fifth best of the entire series, while IGN ranked it the ninth best.